Marcus Semien Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.62 team ERA that ranks third across all league pitching staffs.
+- The Mariners' 3.84 team ERA ranks ninth across all MLB pitching staffs.

-- The Mariners give up the first-fewest home runs in baseball (47 total, 0.8 per game).
+- Mariners pitchers combine to surrender 51 home runs (0.9 per game), the least in baseball.

 © 2023 Data Skrive.
 All rights reserved.